Dept. of Literature and Modern Languages

 - B.A.
 University of California, Santa Cruz

 James Doan, Ph.D., is a Professor of humanities in the Department of Literature and Modern Languages in the College of Arts, Humanities, and Social Sciences (CAHSS).
-Since 1988, he has taught courses at NSU in literature, the arts, folklore, mythology and world religions.
-He is an active member of the Farquhar Honors College, having developed a course in Genetics and Genealogy with a colleague in biology.
-He has chaired a faculty lecture series at the university for the past 10 years.
+Since 1988, he has taught courses at NSU in literature, the arts, folklore, mythology and world religions, as well as courses in the Farquhar Honors College.
+He developed and chaired a faculty lecture series at the university from 2006 to 2017.
 His research interests include the legend of King Arthur; late Renaissance English drama; Irish and Celtic literature; the figure of the vampire in myth, legend and film; and the supernatural in general.

-Dr. Doan's publications include Cearbhall Ó Dálaigh: An Irish Poet in Romance and Oral Tradition; Women and Goddesses in Early Celtic History, Myth and Legend; ‘On the side of light’: critical essays on the poetry of Cathal Ó Searcaigh, which he co-edited with an Irish colleague, and two recent collections of essays, The Universal Vampire: Origins and Evolution of a Legend and Images of the Modern Vampire: The Hip and the Atavistic (Fairleigh Dickinson U.P., 2013), co-edited with a colleague in the Department of History and Political Science.
-The latter was nominated for the Bram Stoker Award for Superior Achievement in Non-Fiction by the Horror Writers’ Association.
-It also included his first full-length play, The Irish Dracula: A Melodrama in Five Acts, which was produced in March 2014 by the Irish Theatre of Florida.
-He is actively involved in the theatre community in South Florida, serving as a board member of the Irish theatre and as a member of the Actors Community Theatre in Davie.
+Dr. Doan's publications include Cearbhall Ó Dálaigh: An Irish Poet in Romance and Oral Tradition; Women and Goddesses in Early Celtic History, Myth and Legend; ‘On the side of light’: critical essays on the poetry of Cathal Ó Searcaigh, which he co-edited with an Irish colleague, and four recent collections of essays, The Universal Vampire: Origins and Evolution of a Legend and Images of the Modern Vampire: The Hip and the Atavistic (both published in 2013), The Supernatural Revamped (2016), and Apocalyptic Chic: Visions of the Apocalypse and Post-Apocalypse in Literature and Visual Arts (2017), co-edited with Barbara Brodman, professor emerita at NSU.
+Images of the Modern Vampire was nominated for the Bram Stoker Award for Superior Achievement in Non-Fiction by the Horror Writers’ Association and also included his first full-length play, The Irish Dracula: A Melodrama in Five Acts, produced in March 2014 by the Irish Theatre of Florida.
+He is actively involved in the theatre community in South Florida, having written and directed plays for Actors Community Theatre (ACT) in Davie.
+He recently co-founded the South Florida Irish Theatre with a mission to develop Irish and Irish-American theatre in the region.

 Areas of Academic Focus